CMCGowan1/NBM_Regression_Project_2/MVP_LR_Project_2.md

-# Analysis of Box Office Revenue for the Domestic Film Industry
+# Analysis of Box Office Revenue for the Worldwide Film Industry

 The goal of this project is to better understand which factors are most important in driving box office revenue, and how those factors relate to box office revenue.